-- Job title and industry of the individual of the prospect.
+- Job title and industry of the prospect.
 This allows you to leverage what you have learned from similar prospects or customers for more nuanced and detailed discovery.

 - Their top-level challenge or critical business issue: this is normally a goal or objective that is at risk.

 - The reasons why it’s at risk–or the problems putting it at risk. , that’s what’s going on today, why is it a problem, what’s the impact, the pain portion of things, and that’s what most people can do fairly richly.